-When your engine is running, it produces a number of fumes that are then passed through the exhaust system and through to the catalytic converter.
-The catalytic converter, which contains a honeycomb structure made up of precious metals and ceramic block, help filters the fumes into less-harmful chemicals.
+When your engine is running, it produces fumes that are passed through the exhaust system and through to the catalytic converter.
+The catalytic converter, which contains a honeycomb structure of precious metals and ceramic block, help filters the fumes into less-harmful chemicals.

 The Culprits – Harmful Gases Produced

 - Hydrocarbons – This is in the form of unburned gasoline